diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

           })
 ```

 🔴 &nbsp;Finally, let's add two top-level functions that Diskover requires that we haven't mentioned yet.
 These are functions that allow you to add extra metadata and tags to each file as a scan is running.
-For now, we are just going to leave them empty.
+For now, we are just going to leave them empty:

 ```python
 def add_meta(path, stat):